-Note that the last instruction is an unconditional GOTO statement.
-As shown in the next section, the number of unconditional GOTO statements can be minimized by an optimization algorithm.
-Fig. 3.7 shows the architecture of the 3-address QDD machine, where only the circuit for branching operations is shown.
-Consider the instruction in Fig. 3.6.
-When the value specified by INDEX and the input variables is non-zero, the machine works similarly to the case of the 4-address QDD machine.
-When the value specified by INDEX and the input variables is equal to 0, the content of the program counter (PC) is incremented by one, to access the next address.
+3-address QDD machine, where only the circuit for branching operations is shown.
+Consider the instruction in Fig. 12.
+When the value of INDEX and the input variables are nonzero, the machine is like 4-address QDD machine.
+When the value of INDEX and the input variables are equal to 0, the program counter (PC) is incremented by one, to access the next address.

-In the real system, we use four types of branch instructions shown in Fig. 3.8.
+In our hardware implementation, we use the four types of branch instructions shown in Fig. 14.
 To distinguish four branch instructions, we use two additional bits in the instruction field.
 However, as shown in the experimental results, by using four branch instructions, we can reduce the number of instructions and the total bit size.
 So, the cost of these extra bits is fully compensated.